Is Carbon Monoxide Heavier Than Air? And More CO FAQs

 How Can You Tell if Your Furnace is Leaking Carbon Monoxide?

-There can be a few different signs:
+There can be a few signs of this.

 • Black, brown, or yellow soot stains around the furnace.